LampPap/llm-abba/README.rst

 Contributing
 ------------
-To contribute:

-1. Fork the repository.
-2. Create a feature or bugfix branch.
-3. Submit a pull request.
+We welcome contributions in any form!
+Assistance with documentation is always welcome.
+To contribute, feel free to open an issue or please fork the project make your changes and submit a pull request.
+We will do our best to work through any issues and requests.

 License
 -------